paulgrassler/smallsppm/README.md

 smallsppm.exe <Number of Rounds> <Scene Number> <Max Time>
 ```

 This command will render the corresponding scene (\<Scene Number\> refers to its position in the scene_descriptors array) with \<Number of Rounds\> SPPM iterations.
-An output folder will be created if it does not exist already and a subfolder with date, time, scene number and initial radius will contain the generated renderings.
+An output folder will be created if it does not exist already and a subfolder with date, time and scene number will contain the generated renderings and a metadata text file.
 Images will be created at different iteration checkpoints and at the end of the process.
 It will stop early if the elapsed time reaches the specified \<Max Time\> (in seconds).

 ### Creating a new Scene